colejarczyk/doc/api/customer.rst

 .. note::

-    When using endpoints starting with ``/api/seller`` you need to authorize using seller account credentials.
+    When using endpoints starting with ``/api/seller``, you need to authorize using seller account credentials.

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     The *customerId = 00000000-0000-474c-b092-b0dd880c07e1* id is an example value.
-Your value can be different.
+Your value may be different.

 Example Response
 ^^^^^^^^^^^^^^^^^^